shaneholloman/agentic-cursorrules/README.md

 ## IDE Compatibility

-Primarily designed for and tested with Cursor IDE, while maintaining compatibility with other AI-enhanced development environments:
+Primarily designed for and tested with Cursor IDE, whiYou are an agent that specializes inle maintaining compatibility with other AI-enhanced development environments:
 - [Cursor](https://cursor.sh/) (primary focus)
 - [Windsurf IDE](https://codeium.com/windsurf/) (experimental support)
 - Future support planned for any text editor implementing agent-based context awareness